jbird33/project3-frontend/README.md

 * Users can update account information, add a favorite movie or delte their account
 * Users can view list of Marvel movies and click on each movie to view details

+### Planned Features
+* User should have ability to filter by movie rating, director, or Rotten Tomatoes Score
+* Possibly have dropdown for movie choices
+* Some sort of direction to the MCU Movie List button/link

 ### Installation Instructions
 1. Fork and clone both front end and back end repositories